 At Standard College, the full-time staff administrators work in close collaboration with one another, smoothly guiding the students through the admission, financial aid, business, and enrollment processes.
 The administrators act interdependently to accomplish the goals of the institution.
 Functioning as a team, the administrative staff assist one' another, provide back-up, as needed, to support the students and faculty at Standard College.
 The administrative staff do not have a nursing or medical background.
-The Administrative Support Office is open 9:00 am to 6:00 pm Monday to Friday.
-There is a computer technician available on call for technical support between 10:00 am to 4:00 pm Monday to Saturday.
+The Administrative Support Office is open 9:00 am to 5:00 pm Monday to Friday.